 Yet, ostensibly, you are a fairly proficient computer user who dabbles in social media (you’re reading this blog, right?) , so you are curious about how it might fold into your curriculum.
 I apply social media in my classroom to help students view it as something that can–and will–influence their academic and professional life, hence the value of its responsible and ethical use.
 Here are nine strategies–one for each month of school– for incorporating social media into your classroom in ways that can encourage critical thinking through analysis and engagement.
-1.
+1. 2.
+3.

 Other ideas are to have a class twitter account and talk to other classes such as #kinderchat or have a twitter competition with another class.
 4. 5.
 6. 7.
 How Social Media Can Help Students Study.
 With the right strategy, social media can make studying more collaborative and efficient.

 One reason social media is so popular is that it allows people to personalize the way they experience and interact with the Web.
 Tools like Facebook, Twitter, and Instagram used to be almost exclusively used to take a break from academics, but social media is increasingly being leveraged as a study tool, especially for today's tech-savvy students.
 Our recent research around college study trends found that over 70% of students feel that the technology they use to study should be as tailored to their needs as social media feeds.
 What Are the Best Social Media Strategies for Universities?
 Martin Seligman and Positive Psychology.
 "Use your signature strengths and virtues in the service of something much larger than you are.

 " ~ Martin Seligman (2002, p.
 263) Martin Seligman is a pioneer of Positive Psychology (the term itself was coined by Abraham Maslow), not simply because he has a systematic theory about why happy people are happy, but because he uses the scientific method to explore it.
 Through the use of exhaustive questionnaires, Seligman found that the most satisfied, upbeat people were those who had discovered and exploited their unique combination of "signature strengths," such as humanity, temperance and persistence.

 Is there a Place at the Adult Education Table for Positive Psycho.
 Why won’t it Stick?
 Positive Psychology and Positive Education.
 OET Draft Grit Report 2 17 13.
 Online learning: It's different.
 The number of online educational offerings has exploded in recent years, but their rapid rise has spawned a critical question: Can such "virtual" classes cut through the maze of distractions -- such as email, the Internet, and television -- that face students sitting at their computers?

 It turns out, leaders have a lot to learn from game designers.
 When I left my career in game development to found Happy Brain Science so I could spread the science of happiness, I figured I was leaving my game development background behind.
 But one of our newsletter subscribers along the way recommended I read the book Glued to Games by Scott Rigby and Richard M. Ryan.
 Whoever you were (maybe someone in a class at Blizzard Entertainment?)

 Is “Happy Tech” an Oxymoron? – Goodthink Inc. In recent months, I have seen a growing number of posts about how bad technology is for us.

 The phrase distance learning describes the challenge for educators; teaching students who cannot be seen or heard.
 This was the challenge I decided to tackle with my doctoral studies and during the residency I found what I believe could be an answer – appreciative inquiry.
 Now you can learn about this exciting research and purchase your own copy of Dr. J's book.
+Appreciative Inquiry and Education?
 The mark of education isn't the knowledge you collect in your head.
 It's the skills you gain about how to learn.
 A positive psychologist on productivity / Will you be attending the IPPA World Congress 2017?
 Abstract submissions are due by 30 Sept 2016.
 PESA: Positive Education Schools Association.